 Any vaccine can cause side effects.
 Childhood vaccines can cause mild side effects, such as pain, redness or tenderness at the injection site.
 Severe allergic reaction is rare.
 Research has found no link between vaccines and autism.

-The CDC also recommends that everyone 6 months and older should get the flu vaccine every season with rare exception.
+The CDC recommends everyone six months and older should get an annual flu vaccine, ideally by the end of October.

 Vaccine-preventable diseases continue to infect children in the United States for a variety of reasons.
 Whooping cough (pertussis) and measles are less common than a generation ago but continue to be reported in the US.